This content mentions death or bereavement, which some people may find triggering.

 The Mental Health Foundation responds to today’s proposals for the new UK Health Security Agency.

 Whatever the intent, the proposal announced today for the future of Health Security in England will result in a more fragmented system.
 We are losing a single national public health body (Public Health England) that currently provides a clear, integrated and cohesive focus on health improvement and, within this, public mental health.

 While the new UK Health Security Agency has a broad public health remit, its predominant focus is on infectious disease control, not creating the conditions and supporting the action needed in our communities to enable people to enjoy good overall health.

 It is, of course, vital that the UK is in a good position to respond to pandemic threats.
 However, in public health terms, health security is a holistic term: the protection from threats to our health.
 Considering that not all pandemics can be prevented, it is also vital, then, that the country is able to respond effectively to the threats that pandemics pose to the overall health of our country’s citizens and the fabric of our society, including their mental health.
-Health security is understood in both a collective way – reducing the vulnerability of communities to harms to health – and an individual way – access to safe and effective products, services and technologies.
+Health security is understood in both a collective way (reducing the vulnerability of communities to harmed health) and an individual way (access to safe and effective products, services and technologies).

-If this past year hast taught us anything, is that an effective response to pandemics also means holistically addressing the risks to people’s mental health, supporting those who are most vulnerable, and tackling those persistent inequalities that cause many communities to have very different health experiences to others.
+If this past year has taught us anything, it is that an effective response to pandemics also means holistically addressing the risks to people’s mental health, supporting those who are most vulnerable and tackling those persistent inequalities that cause many communities to have very different health experiences to others.